Hadi02-gif/Analyzing-a-retail-database-to-identify-high-performing-regions-and-loyal-customer-segments/README.md

 Business Questions & SQL Solutions

-1. Which region has the highest sales?
+# 1. Which region has the highest sales?

 To solve this, I joined the sales data with geographical regions and aggregated the total revenue.

-USE practice_db;
 SELECT
     *
 FROM